Law School Applications: LSAT or GRE?

 In 2016, for the first time, an ABA-accredited law school began accepting the Graduate Record Examination (GRE) for admission to law school.

-As of August 2022, over 80 ABA-accredited law schools accept the GRE for admission and in November 2021, the ABA officially approved its use by any law school that chooses to accept it.
-That’s nearly one half of the accredited law schools, and they range from most selective to least selective.
+As of August 2023, over half of all ABA-accredited law schools accept the GRE for admission and in November 2021, the ABA officially approved its use by any law school that chooses to accept it.
+Schools that accept the GRE range from most selective to least selective, and are all over the United States.
 The number is increasing at a regular pace, so much so that those numbers are obsolete almost as soon as I post them.
-(For the 2022-23 application cycle, all but one of the 8 Massachusetts law schools will accept the GRE.)
+(For the 2023-24 application cycle, six of the eight Massachusetts law schools will accept the GRE.)

 So, should you take the LSAT, the GRE, or both, in order to strengthen your application to law school?